-Our Farm to Table program is based on the study of agricultural practices in the Pacific Northwest through experiential activities integrating science principles with local opportunities.
+Our Farm to Table program is the study of agricultural practices in the Pacific Northwest through experiential activities integrating science principles with local opportunities.
+The goal of this program is for students to developing an understanding, awareness, and appreciation for the food networks that they rely upon.
+With a greater understanding of food networks and farming, our students can make educated decisions regarding diet and food sources.
 The program progresses through the school year following these 5 topics:

-Understanding the history of our country and its documents is paramount to being a good citizen.
-We believe this is very important in our program.
+Understanding the history of our country and its documents is paramount to being a productive citizen.
+Only through education and increased awareness can young minds begin to properly understand and navigate their rights as an American citizen.
+We believe this knowledge is foundational in an individual’s understanding of their own freedoms and choices, as well as the freedoms of those around them.
 To that end, MHCA students will learn about the following:

 - The Bill of Rights